fattailedconsulting/fat_tailed_consulting/README.md

 # Fat Tailed Consulting

 Welcome to the official website of Fat Tailed Consulting, a software consulting business that specializes in providing scientific expertise to help clients work with big data.
-Our team of experienced developers and data scientists have a strong background in scientific research and are well-versed in a variety of programming languages and big data technologies.\n\nOn our website, you can learn more about the services we offer and how we can help your business succeed.
-From custom software development to data analysis and visualization, we have the skills and knowledge to help you achieve your goals.\n\nTake a look around our website to learn more about our team, our approach to software consulting, and the industries we serve.
+Our team of experienced developers and data scientists have a strong background in scientific research and are well-versed in a variety of programming languages and big data technologies.

+On our website, you can learn more about the services we offer and how we can help your business succeed.
+From custom software development to data analysis and visualization, we have the skills and knowledge to help you achieve your goals.

+Take a look around our website to learn more about our team, our approach to software consulting, and the industries we serve.
 If you have any questions or would like to discuss a project, don't hesitate to contact us.
-We look forward to working with you!\n
+We look forward to working with you!

 [![Built with Cookiecutter Django](https://img.shields.io/badge/built%20with-Cookiecutter%20Django-ff69b4.svg?logo=cookiecutter)](https://github.com/cookiecutter/cookiecutter-django/)
 [![Black code style](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/ambv/black)